-These conditions were considered in determining the nature, timing and extent of the audit tests to be applied in our examination of the 1987 and 1986 general purpose financial statements, and this report does not affect our report on these financial statements dated July 29, 1988.
+These conditions were considered in determining the nature, timing, and extent of the audit tests to be applied in (1) our examination and review of the City's general purpose financial statements and (2) our examination of the City's compliance with laws and regulations noncompliance with which we believe could have a material effect on the allowability of program expenditures for each major federal financial assistance program and nonmajor federal financial assistance programs.

+This report does not affect our reports on the general purpose financial statements and on the City's compliance with laws and regulations dated July 29, 1988.

-This report is intended solely for the use of management and City Council Members and should not be used for any other purpose.
+This report is intended solely for the use of management and Councilmembers, of the City of East Palo Alto, California and should not be used for any other purposes.
+This restriction is not intended to limit the distribution of this report which, upon acceptance by the Councilmembers, City of East Palo Alto, California, is a matter of public record.

-Movies, Davis & Company July 29, 1988 FINDINGS AND RECOMMENDATIONS
+Movies, Davis & Company July 29, 1988 FINDINGS AND RECOMMENDATIONS SECTION